Theory of Knowledge and Core Theories in Management

 Language of instruction

-Students who have not had a master-level course in international business or organization theory are expected to develop knowledge in this area based on individual reading.
+Students who have not had a master-level course in international business/management or organization theory are expected to develop knowledge in this area based on individual reading.

 Upon successful completion of the course the student will:

-The main objective of the course is to introduce the most important (prevalent) ontological and epistemological positions in the philosophy of knowledge and relate these to some of the most widely used theories in management in order to criticize and apply these in the student's own research.
+The main course objectives are 1. to introduce the most important (prevalent) ontological and epistemological positions used in management research, and 2. to discuss, criticize and apply core theories in management.

 The course will be a combination of lectures and student discussions as well as presentations by the students.